jeremy9959/Mathematics-for-Machine-Learning/chapters/05-logistic-regression.md

 ![Logistic Model for Food Marketing](img/FoodLogisticFit.png){#fig-foodlogisticfit width=50%}

-## Logistic Regression and classification
+## Logistic Regression and Classification

 Beyond the kind of probability prediction that we have discussed up to this point, logistic regression is one of the most powerful techniques for attacking the classification problem.
 Let's start our discussion with a sample problem that is a simplified version of one of the most famous machine learning benchmark problems, the MNIST (Modified National Institute of Science and Technology) dataset of handwritten numerals.
 This dataset consists of $60000$ labelled grayscale images of handwritten digits from $0$ to $9$.
-Each image is stored as a $28x28$ array of integers from $0$ to $255$.
+Each image is stored as a $28\times 28$ array of integers from $0$ to $255$.
 Each cell of the array corresponds to a "pixel" in the image, and the contents of that cell is a grayscale value.
-See @MNISTDatabase for the a more detailed description of how the dataset was constructed.
+See @MNISTDatabase for a more detailed description of how the dataset was constructed.

 In @fig-MNISTOne is a picture of a handwritten "1" from the MNIST dataset.

 ![Handwritten One from MNIST](img/MNISTOne.png){#fig-MNISTOne width=100%}

-**Classification Problem for MNIST:** Given a $28x28$ array of grayscale values, determine which digit is represented.
+**Classification Problem for MNIST:** Given a $28\times 28$ array of grayscale values, determine which digit is represented.

 At first glance, this does not look like a logistic regression problem.
 To make the connection clearer, let's simplify the problem and imagine that our database contains only labelled images of zeros and ones -- we'll worry about how to handle the full problem later.
 So now our task is to determine which images are zeros, and which are ones.

-Our approach will be to view each image as a vector of length $784=28*28$ by stringing the pixel values row by row into a one dimensional vector, which following our conventions yields a matrix of size $N\times 784$ where $N$ is the number of images.
+Our approach will be to view each image as a vector of length $784=28*28$ by stringing the pixel values row by row into a one-dimensional vector, which following our conventions yields a matrix of size $N\times 784$ where $N$ is the number of images.
 Since we may also need an "intercept", we add a column of $1$'s to our images yielding a data matrix $X$ of size $N\times 785$.
 The labels $y$ form a column vector of size $N$ containing zeros and ones.

-We will also simplify the data but converting the gray-scale images to monochrome by converting gray levels up to $128$ as "white" and beyond $128$ as "black".
+We will also simplify the data by converting the gray-scale images to monochrome by converting gray levels up to $128$ as "white" and beyond $128$ as "black".

 The logistic regression approach asks us to find the "best" vector $M$ so that, for a given image vector $x$ (extended by adding a one at the end), the function